 So you will almost always get a B grade job,if you ever get one. that means you will receive a lesser than average pay, which in turn means you will have to make do with tiny cramped room-apartment.

-You took a loan of approx 46lacs,left all your family friends and loved ones behind, went to a strange ,cold and distant country 10,000 miles away, slog your @ss off for 4 years, only to realize that , –you now work at a mediocre low paying job that isn’t even related to your specialization at college, you live in a small dingy apartment in the suburbs and you miss home like CRAZY!!!
+Now the reality is -Not to be pessimistic or to scare anyone,but this is how i felt – You took a loan,left all your family friends and loved ones behind, went to a strange cold and distant country 10,000 miles away, slog your @ss off for 4 years, only to realize that , you now work at a mediocre low paying job that isn’t even related to your specialization at college and you live in a small dingy apartment in the suburbs and you miss home like CRAZY!!!